Course Outline

 2

-Completion of the required days of placement (as per your assigned placement roster) plus pre-placement modules.
+Completion of placement preparation modules and activities and required days of placement (as per your assigned placement roster)

 6